 - Page 5 - Other official flagsSix flags other than the New Zealand Flag are flown for official purposes in New

 New Zealand's first warship, HMS Philomel formed the core of the country's naval forces during the First World War.
-The aged and largely obsolete vessel was commissioned in New
+The aged and largely obsolete vessel was commissioned in New Zealand in July 1914, and went on to serve in the Pacific, Mediterranean and Middle East.

 - Page 1 - NZ's first warshipNew Zealand's first warship, HMS Philomel formed the core of the country's naval forces during the First World War.
 The aged and largely obsolete vessel was commissioned in New